 Mere attendance at the gathering is not regarded as being involved in holding it.
-However, merely ‘participating’ in the gathering will attract a fine of £100.
+However, merely ‘participating’ in the gathering will attract a Fixed Penalty Notice (FPN) of £100.
 (In this respect, the regulations already allowed for increasing tariffs up to £3,200 for multiple gathering offences.
 The government has now also added this in respect of face covering.
 It really is almost impossible even for lawyers to keep up with this law and fiction…)

 Gatherings in houses and in public outdoor spaces

 Gatherings of more than 30 people are allowed anywhere in England unless there is a specific prohibition.
 Unfortunately, those prohibitions are extensive though they have not changed from the regulations in place since 4th July 2020.
 They include (read through these quickly then come back again):

 - public outdoor places which are not operated by (or part of premises used for operation of) a business, a charitable, benevolent or philanthropic institution or a public body as a visitor attraction

 - raves indoors

 Exceptions to the above are made, broadly, for gatherings

 - necessary for work, charitable purposes, education and childcare